Tabbernaut/L4D2-Plugins/saferoom_item_remove/README.md

 2 = weapons<br />
 4 = any other item<br />
 These are flags, add them up to remove various things.
 Default is 3 (health and weapons).

-This plugin requires l4d2_saferoom_detect.
-It will work even when l4d2lib's check doesn't, though then it won't work for obscure custom campaigns.